-If you’ve ever been a part of a protest movement, perhaps to save a natural resource, you might have felt the conflict that you were involved in was really worth it because the ends were so important to you.
-You were involved in this conflict for a purpose, so you saw it as positive.
+For example, it could be for resources.
+If you're ever been a part of a protest movement, perhaps to save a natural resource, you might feel the c conflict that you're involved in is really worth it.
+Because the ends is so important to you here.
+So it's good for you.
+You're involved in this conflict for a purpose.
+You see it as positive.

-America is considered the great melting pot; for years, people have come to this country from all over the world.
-They’ve been willing to endure the hardships of travel, the hardships of adapting to a new land and language, and the hardships of gaining acceptance from others.
-They endure these things because they see their immigration as a very positive source of change.
+You might see conflict as a real positive source of change.
+I really think the whole immigrant story in this country is a good example of that.
+America is the great melting pot.
+And for years, people have come to this country from all over.
+And they've been willing to endure the hardships of travel, and the hardships of adapting to a new land, and language, and also having people accept them because they see it as a very positive source of change.